 When you’re ready to finally retake control of your eye health from allergies, contact Dr. Omar Shakir at Coastal Eye Surgeons.
 You’ll be blown away by our boutique-style setting and the amazing technology we have to monitor, diagnose, and treat all of your eye health needs.

-Should You Be Worried About Dry Eyes?
+Check out our article on Should You Be Worried About Dry Eyes?